osquery/foundation/docs/office-hours/20190806_meeting_notes.md

 ## Office minute taking

-Right now, we are hosting the agenda in google docs, but then we' are moving the minutes into github/markdown.
+Right now, we are hosting the agenda in google docs, but this process involves manual converstion into github/markdown.
 This conversation is, at best, extra work.

 Propose that we try one of the online markdown editing sites instead of gdocs. https://hackmd.io is recommended